dufernandes/derdiedas/README.md

 ### Generating and accessing REST API documentation

 API documentation is provided by example.
 For that, while running integration tests, the documentation is created based on these results.
 Thus, after running `mvn clean verify package` on can find the REST API sample documentation at `derdiedas/target/generated-docs/index.html`.
 Alternatively, one may access this documentation, after starting the software at the following URL: http;//APP_DOMAIN/docs/api/index.html.
-For instance, running in the local environment, the URL would be: http://localhost:8080/docs/api/index.html
+For instance, running in the local environment, the URL would be: [http://localhost:8080/docs/api/index.html](http://localhost:8080/docs/api/index.html).
+Please note that the documentation will be available only after running `mvn clean verify package`, and later `mvn spring-boot:run`.

 ## References